 - Recurrent Mechanisms: Some approaches reintroduce recurrent elements, allowing information to flow sequentially through segments of the context.

-These optimizations are key differentiators in any LLM context window comparison.
+These optimizations are key differentiators in any LLM context window comparison and are crucial for ai model context window sizes 2025.

 Beyond attention, other architectural changes contribute to handling larger contexts.